 Black Scotch beef tagliata, marrow bone, Blu di Capra & ‘Magliocco sauce’ £32.50

-In a dish so ugly even its own mother wouldn’t want it, a tumour of dry, chewy beef slices grows vertically out of a hollowed-out bone that overflows with horribly dry, gloopy mash potato.
+In a dish so ugly even its own mother wouldn’t want it, a tumour of dry, chewy beef slices sprouts from a hollowed-out bone that overflows with horribly dry, gloopy mash potato.
 There is a surrounding pool of well-reduced jus, chunks of sharp Blu di Capra cheese and nuggets of salty bone marrow that are all rather nice, but make no difference as the dish had already ventured beyond the point of no return.
 This thrilling combination of gruesome and yuck will set you back £32.50.

 Chocolate trio £10.50

 I end on a slightly better note, with a plate of chocolate things that look more like the kind of geometric outlines you’d find on the cover of a maths textbook.